Who should take this course?

 Course dates are set based upon the instructor's travel schedule and

-availability, but are generally held twice a year.
+availability, but are generally held in the spring and fall.
 Course dates are posted

 on the website, www.helenjwoods.com